Zenoleader/MGS-Bot/Commands/README.md

 **4. Request Data:** By using the MGS bot, you have the right to request your data stored by MGS.
 You can always request your data in the support server.
 Your data will never be declined when requested. **You have the right to have your data removed.**

 **5. Underage Users:** By using the MGS bot, you accept that you have to be 13+ or of legal age in your country to use Discord.
-If any reports have been made of an underage user, **we will do everything we can to delete that users' data.**
+If any reports have been made of an underage user, **we will do everything we can to delete that users' data & report that user to Discord Trust & Safety.**

-**6. Questions:** Have any quetions or concerns about our terms?
+**6. Questions:** Have any questions or concerns about our terms?
 Don't fret, just email us: [zenoytmoderator@gmail.com](https://mail.google.com/mail/u/0/?fs=1&tf=cm&source=mailto&to=zenoytmoderator@gmail.com). **Our responses could take 3-5 business days.**

 [Main Page](#MGS-Discord-Bot)